 - Another infection in the body.
 Ear infection, bladder infection, malaria, or HIV can all cause diarrhea.
 The diarrhea will get better once you treat the main infection.

 - Malnutrition.
-Malnutrition weakens the gut, making it less able to absorb food and liquid which passes quickly through the gut and causes diarrhea.
+Malnutrition weakens the gut, making it less able to absorb food and liquid, which pass quickly through the intestine and cause diarrhea.
 Better food, every day, is needed to treat malnutrition.
 For ideas on how to eat well with little money, see Eating Well When You Have Little.